LUMC/hutspot/README.md

 ## GATK

-For license reasons, conda cannot fully install the GATK.
-The JAR must be registered by running `gatk-register` after the environment is created, which conflicts with the automated environment creation.
+For license reasons, conda and singularity cannot fully install the GATK.
+The JAR must be registered by running `gatk-register` after the environment is created, which conflicts with the automated environment/container creation.

 For this reason, hutspot **requires** you to manually specify the path to the GATK executable JAR via `--config GATK=/path/to/gatk.jar`.